project-forth-works/project-forth-works/Algorithms/FFBASE/README.md

 ```
 Creates a word, called `HX. `HX` will set the numeric base to 16, but ONLY for the word following it.
 It deals correctly with definitions being compiled, definitions being executed and values.

 The name `FFBASE`, by the way, come from the Dutch word 'even'.
-It means for 'a short while'.
-In collequial language it is pronounced 'effen', which is also the plural of 'F'.
+It means 'for a short while'.
+This in collequial language is pronounced 'effen', which is also the plural of 'F'.
 So `FFBASE` in Dutch is pronounced 'EffenBase' and it gives a different numeric base for a very short while.

 ## Pseudo code